1. Initial entry to the Netherlands and visas

 Whether or not a visa is required depends on the following:

-• Nationality
+- Nationality

 Nationals of most non-EU countries need a visa to enter the Netherlands.
-A list of the countries whose nationals need a visa for a stay of up to 90 days can be found on the Dutch government’s website: short-stay Schengen visa.
+A list of the countries whose nationals need a visa for a stay of up to 90 days can be found on the website of the Dutch government: Applying for a Schengen visa for the Netherlands.
+Choose your country. | NetherlandsWorldwide.

-• Type of travel document
+- Type of travel document

 A person’s travel document determines whether or not a visa is needed, even if that person has more than one nationality.
 A person travelling on a passport of a country whose nationals require a visa must have a valid visa.

-• Special travel document
+- Special travel document

 Holders of certain countries’ diplomatic or service passports may be exempt from the visa requirement, even if visas are normally required for the country in question.
-Information about these exemptions may be obtained from the Short Stay Visa Service of the Immigration and Naturalisation Service (IND) of the Ministry of Justice and Security (email address: visa.posten@ind.nl).
+Information about these exemptions can be obtained from the Short Stay Visa Service of the Immigration and Naturalisation Service (IND) of the Ministry of Justice and Security (email address: visa.posten@ind.nl).

 Please note that other Schengen countries have their own lists and thus may sometimes require a visa even if the Netherlands does not.